ssypchenko/GG1MapChooser/README.md

     <li><code>RandomMapOnStartDelay</code> - Delay in seconds before changing to a random map on server restart.</li>
     <li><code>LastDisconnectedChangeMap</code> - Switch to a random map after the last player disconnects.</li>
     <li><code>WorkshopMapProblemCheck</code> - Checks whether the voted or admin-chosen map is loaded and if not (in case of problems with the workshop map) loads a random map.</li>
+    <li><code>TvStopRecord</code> - set true to execute server command to stop tv record before the map change to avoid possible crashes.</li>
+    <li><code>DefaultMapWeight</code> - By default a map weight is 1 if it is not actually set for the map.
+Maps with higher weights have more chances to be selected in the voting list.
+For Map Rating plugin the default weight can be set to 3, so players can rate the map higher (4 or 5) to increase chances or lower (0 - 2) to decrease chances.</li>
 </ul></p>

 <h3>Discord message Configuration</h3>